 - Lists.
 See the section on constructing lists that break up text and emphasize points and on how to construct headings that guide readers from section to section.

-Definitions of unfamiliar terms.
 Defining potentially unfamiliar terms in a report is one of the most important ways to make up for readers' lack of knowledge in the report subject.
-Ideally, definitions of a sentence or less in length can be inserted in reports with few changes.

 Facial Characteristics of FAS Victims

-Taken as a whole, the face of patients with FAS, or fetal alcohol syndrome, is very distinctive.
+Taken as a whole, the face of patients with fetal alcohol syndrome (FAS), is very distinctive.
 Structural deficiencies are thought to be the result of reduced cellular proliferation in the developing stages of the embryo because of the direct action of the alcohol.
 The face has a drawn-out appearance with characteristics that include short palpebral fissures, epicanthic folds, low nasal bridge, a short upturned nose, indistinct philtrum, small midface, and a thinned upper vermilion.

 Using definitions to translate technical discussion